VERSAILLES BLAMES SOLDIERS FOR THE KILLINGS

 -- Lissagary, Appendix XXVI

 Behind City Hall, the Lobau barracks are part of the city's military transformation.
-Victor Hugo makes them notorious:"A lugubrious sound fills the Lobau barracks: It is the thunder that opens and closes the tomb."
+Victor Hugo makes them notorious: "A lugubrious sound fills the Lobau barracks: It is the thunder that opens and closes the tomb."

-A generation later, the remains of bodies found buried in this park next to the Saint Jacques Tower were supposed brought from the Lobau barracks. |
+A generation later, the remains of bodies were found buried in this park, five minutes from the Lobau barracks. # # # |

 The officers come from privileged backgrounds.
 They: